Fractured Magic: Chapter Twenty-Four

 “They were only trying to help, lion cub,” Chia said, though she was clearly delighted by this side of him.
 She turned to Eresh and Gareth and wagged a finger.
 “He’s right, though.
 You could’ve gotten in our way, and we would have gotten in big trouble if you’d been hurt.”

-He couldn’t move his fingers.
+He couldn’t move his fingers, he realized.

 “Roman!”
 Gareth called urgently, but Roman was already approaching.

-His fist met living flesh.
-Roman grunted in pain, stumbling back, and Gareth cried out in alarm.
+Roman grunted in pain and stumbled back, and Gareth cried out in alarm.
 Leandros shook out his hand.
 It wasn’t a great punch.
-He’d hoped to break a nose or a tooth, but when Roman touched his fingers to his lips, they came away with only a little blood.
-Still, Leandros was glad to see it.
+He’d hoped to break a nose or a tooth, but when Roman touched his fingers to his lips, they only came away with a little blood.
+Still, Leandros was glad to see him bleed at all.
 Ghosts couldn’t bleed.

 Roman glowered at Leandros.
 “Do you feel better now?”